ssppkenny/mygame/README.md

 ¦_____¦_____¦_____¦_____¦
 </pre>

-The button S makes shuffle of the cells.
+The button S makes shuffle of the cells.<br>
-Escape cloeses the game.
+Escape cloeses the game.<br>
-Arrow keys move the cells.
+Arrow keys move the cells.<br>
-Clicking on the cell neighboring the empty cell moves it.
+Clicking on the cell neighboring the empty cell moves it.<br>